Skip to content

 Snaefellsnes Peninsula - 10 Incredible Reasons to Visit

 Búðir church was first built in 1703, but it, unfortunately, decayed.
-It was reconstructed in 1848 in today’s form but a different location.
+It was reconstructed in 1848 in today’s form but in a different location.
 In 1984, it was repositioned in one piece from its old spot by the old graveyard to its present location.
 Búðir church is a listed building possessed by the National Museum of Iceland.

 • Lysuholslaug Swimming Pool